DavidVorick/CodeCommit/src/committing_code/UserSpecification.md

 The repair query system prompt can be found in the system-prompts module.
 The build.sh output is the entire output (including both stdout and stderr) provided when running build.sh.
-The query is the contents in query.txt (which have not been modified), the codebase is the codebase found in codeRollup.txt (which has not been modified), and the file replacements are all of the files that got replaced by the system parser.
+The query is the contents in query.txt (which have not been modified), the codebase is the previously generated codebase (which has not been modified), and the file replacements are all of the files that got replaced by the system parser.